 Cross‑Cultural Training

-Risk mitigation: to address power imbalances, ensure free, prior and informed consent for all process design; guarantee community control over who speaks for Country; and build independent monitoring mechanisms so agreements are implemented respectfully and transparently.
+Risk mitigation: to address power imbalances ensure free, prior and informed consent for all process design; guarantee community control over who speaks for Country; and build independent monitoring mechanisms so agreements are implemented respectfully and transparently.

 Cross-cultural training helps bridge traditional and modern dispute resolution approaches.